Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 37 dive operators and dive at 24 locations that India has to offer.
+Discover India, connect with 37 dive operators and dive at 24 locations.

 India’s vast coastline and far-flung archipelagos deliver a kaleidoscope of dive adventures, from emerald back-reef gardens in Lakshadweep to pelagic-patrolled drop-offs in the Andaman & Nicobar Islands.
 Having logged countless hours beneath these waters, I’ve surfaced to mangrove-lined sunsets, shared tea with local boatmen, and watched turtles nest on moon-bleached beaches.
 What sets India apart is the fusion of rich topside culture—think temple bells drifting across palm-fringed bays—with warm, fish-thick seas that stay a welcoming 26–30 °C (79–86 °F) most of the year.